 “It’s important to understand you shouldn’t grieve alone,” says Mary Brosnan, a social worker and leader of the group.
 “The most important thing you can get out of a group is the sense that there is nothing wrong with you for feeling the way you do.”

 In addition to seeking support, there are easy ways you can honor your beloved pet’s memory.

-- Create a legacy: Plant a tree or flowers in your dog’s favorite spot; name a star in his honor; create a shadow box with items like a collar, toy, or blanket; have a portrait rendered; or get creative with your dog’s photographs by making a scrapbook.
+- Create a legacy: Plant a tree or flowers in your dog’s favorite spot; name a star in his honor; create a shadow box with items like a collar, toy, or blanket; have a portrait rendered; place a memorial stone in your garden; or get creative with your dog’s photographs by making a scrapbook.
 “These are some of the ideas I’ve shared with people I work with,” says Afton Strate, a licensed clinical marriage and family therapist.

 - Start new traditions: On your dog’s birthday, acknowledge his life by volunteering at a local shelter or donate to an animal charity in his name, Strate suggests.
 Aug.
 28 marks Rainbow Bridge Remembrance Day, so take a moment to look back on the joy, laughter, and unconditional love he brought to your life.